shehza-d/smit-assignments/01.HTML/05.tables/README.md

 8. Create a footer row using the `<tfoot>` element to display the average salary and total number of employees.

-9. Ensure that each table cell is appropriately styled using the `border` attribute.
+9. Ensure that each table cell is appropriately styled using the `border="1"` attribute.

-10. Conclude with a brief reflection on the significance of using tables for structured data representation.

-11. Validate your HTML document in a web browser to confirm that the table is accurately displayed and formatted.

 Test your understanding of various table elements to effectively present employee data in a structured and visually appealing manner.
 Best of luck!